-A fully wired SCART cable is compatible with a composite signal, as well as component RGB - although if your devices support it then many people prefer to use a dedicated component connection rather than SCART.
+A fully wired SCART cable is compatible with a composite signal, as well as RGB video.
+Although, if your devices support it, then many people prefer to use a dedicated component connection rather than SCART.

 Paul started the Home Cinema Guide to help less-experienced users get the most out of today's audio-visual technology.
 He has worked as a sound, lighting and audio-visual engineer for around 20 years.
 At home, he has spent more time than is probably healthy installing, configuring, testing, de-rigging, fixing, tweaking, re-installing again (and sometimes using) various pieces of hi-fi and home cinema equipment.